Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: The model

-Estimating the model in \eqref{modSpec1} is achieved through a straightforward extension of Algorithm~\ref{algoCollapsed}.
-We jointly update $\bpsi$ and $\lambda$ from their full conditional distributions.
-Algorithm~\ref{algoShrink} shows how the Gibbs' sampling step of Algorithm~\ref{algoCollapsed} can be modified to get full inference also on the spline coefficients $\bbeta_S$ and the shrinkage parameter $\lambda$.
+To estimating the model in \eqref{modSpec1}, we jointly update $\bpsi$ and $\lambda$ from their full conditional distributions.
+In particular, the Gibbs' sampling step can be adapted to get full inference also on the spline coefficients $\bbeta_S$ and the shrinkage parameter $\lambda$ \citep[see the Supplementary Material][]{alaimo2023aoasSupplement}.
 In practical terms, this requires $J_S$ additional linear coefficients to be estimated, whose size $p^{*}=p+J_S$ may undermine the efficiency of the algorithm.
 For example, calculations in Step~1b are quadratic w.r.t. $p^{*} \rightarrow \mathcal{O}(n{p^{*}}^2)$.
 Steps~1a~and~1b (i.e. the most expensive in $p^{*}$) are executed in the first iteration and subsequently, only in those iterations where new values of $\btheta$ are accepted.
 When $\btheta$ is rejected, we retain in memory the previously computed value (which would stay unchanged).
 Thus, if we attain an optimal acceptance rate of $\approx 20\%-30\%$ in the Metropolis Hastings step on $\btheta$, the computation is avoided in the majority of cases with a sensible improvement in computation time and speed.